Maryborough, Victoria: Climate

 The mean minimum temperature in July is 3.4 °C, with and average maximum of 12.2 °C. The lowest ever recorded minimum in the city was -4.6 °C on 21 July 1982.
 Although the city experiences little snow due to its low elevation, frosts are common during the colder winter months.

 The city averages 528.1 mm rainfall annually, with a slightly more rainfall falling in the second half of the year, generally only experienced in short bursts of showers, rather than extended periods of rainfall.
 The dryness of the area, due to poor topographical features places significant pressure on water reserves.
 Maryborough ended of one of the longest droughts on record during the 2010/2011 summer when it experience some of the highest rainfall on recorded which caused flooding throughout the local area.
 The city is currently on permanent water restrictions.

 Bushfires

-Maryborough has been threatened by bushfires on multiple occasions, most notably in January 1985 when a large fire devastated the surrounding area resulting in 3 deaths and 180 homes lost.
+Maryborough has been in or around several bushfires, most notably a January 1985 one which killed three people and burned 180 homes.

 Demographics

-According to the 2016 census, there are 7,921 people that reside in Maryborough.
-Like many regional centres, a high percentage of the population (83.1%) were born in Australia, with England (3.2%), New Zealand (0.7%) and Netherlands (0.5%) notable countries of birth outside Australia.
+At the 2016 census, 7,921 people resided in Maryborough.
+Like many regional centres, a high percentage of the population (83.1%) was born in Australia, followed by England (3.2%), New Zealand (0.7%) and the Netherlands (0.5%).

-Technicians, trade workers and labourers (34.4%) make up the bulk of the workforce with Professionals, Sales Workers and Managers contributing to large portions of the city's employment base.
+Technicians, trade workers and labourers are the bulk (34.4%) of the workforce.
+Professionals, salespeople and managers make up other large portions of the employment base.

 Churches

-Just over 19% of the population describe themselves as Anglican, with 33.6% of the population claiming no religious affiliation.
-Catholics, Presbyterians, Salvation Army, Baptists and Australian Christian Churches also contribute to the Christian majority of the population.
+Almost 20% of the people describe themselves as Anglican and a third claim no religious affiliation.
+Other Christian groups include Catholics, Presbyterians, the Salvation Army, Baptists and Australian Christian Churches.

-Chaplains serve the Maryborough Community in Schools (Steve Emonson, MEC), the Hospital and at the Maryborough Football & Netball Club.
-James 'Jim' McMillan from Genesis Church is Maryborough's club chaplain.